alevenberg/eisenstein/README.md

 # eisenstein

-A python representation of the Eisenstein Integers
+A python representation of the Eisenstein Integers.

 ## File structure
 ```